Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 While viewing the unexpanded waveform of the output channel, set the tone frequency low enough that you get no more than one cycle per screen (1024 samples).
 At a sample rate of 48000 Hz, that will be 48000 / 1024 = 46.875 Hz or less.

 Alternatively, you can just load the Impulse45.GEN setup that already incorporates these settings.

 Make sure Trigger is active and set to Normal mode, with Source set to Left Out, Slope set to Positive, Level set to 50% (not critical), and Delay set to -20 samples.
 You should see a single spike near the start of the trace.

 Now toggle to Spectrum mode.
-With Y-log active, the output trace should be a flat line at about -54 dB relative to full-scale, except for the 0 Hz bin at -60.
+With Y-log active and the Spectrum Window button off, the output trace should be a flat line at about -54 dB relative to full-scale, except for the 0 Hz bin at -60.
 This is because the energy of a single-sample pulse is spread evenly over 512 spectral lines, so each line is only 1/512 of the pulse voltage.
 The 0 Hz bin shows only half the energy of the rest, since the FFT puts the other half at the Nyquist frequency which isn't shown.